Strategic Brief, Decision-Layer Architecture for Agentic AI

 Product ladder-driven land-and-expand

-DSP is the land.
-MDS is the first expansion.
-Agentic is the graduation.
+CONNECT is the land.
+CORE is the first expansion.
+ALPHA is the graduation.
 Each step is triggered by a client signal: growing data volume, internal headcount pressure, or an executive asking "what can AI do for us?"
 AEs and FDEs must be trained to recognize and act on these signals before a competitor does.

 Channel motion